miguelHx/miguelhx.github.io/content/math-for-cs-2.md

 Category: Math for Computer Science
 Tags: ossu,computer-science,math,discrete-math,math-for-cs

 We start off with quantifiers.
 There are two of them.
 “For all” and “there exists”, each with their own notation.
-For all is an updside down A and there exists is a backwards E.
+For all is an upside down A and there exists is a backwards E.

 We are also introduced to predicates.  a predicate is a statement that contains a variable and becomes a true or false proposition when a value is substituted for the variable.
 For example P(x, y), where P is a proposition that takes in any x or y in a domain.
 In other words, a predicate is a proposition with variables.